 ICIS energy editors post their expert opinions on the major topics facing participants in the European gas, electricity, LNG and oil markets.
 This blog will look behind the headlines and critically analyse the impact of market developments on the industry, with some more light-hearted posts thrown in for good humour.

 ICIS editors and consultants give their views on the big questions raised by market events and developments.
-By analysing market conditions, supply and demand, and other factors influencing future profitability, they set today’s markets into context and provide an outlook for 2016 and beyond.
+By analysing market conditions, supply and demand, and other factors influencing future profitability, they set today’s markets into context and provide a near-term outlook.